RimuruDev/CustomProjectBuilder/README.md

 ## Features

-- **One-Click Build and Run**: Compile and run a standalone game instance with preconfigured settings using a single menu command or hotkey.
+- **One-Click Build and Run**: Compile and run multiple standalone game instances with preconfigured settings using a single menu command or hotkey.
-- **Simultaneous Editor Play Mode**: Automatically enters Play Mode in the Unity Editor post-build, enabling immediate testing of multiplayer features.
+- **Simultaneous Editor Play Mode**: Automatically enters Play Mode in the Unity Editor post-build for each instance, enabling immediate testing of multiplayer features.
 - **Streamlined Workflow**: Focus on development and testing rather than repetitive setup tasks, enhancing productivity and iteration speed.

 ## Installation